mickem/nscp-docs/reference/windows/CheckSystem.rst

     problem_list    A list of all items which matched either the critical or the warning criteria.
 Common option for all checks.
     detail_list     A special list with critical, then warning and finally ok.
 Common option for all checks.
     status          The returned status (OK/WARN/CRIT/UNKNOWN).
 Common option for all checks.
+    alias          The counter alias
+    counter        The counter name
+    time           The time for rrd checks
+    value          The counter value (either float or int)
+    value_f        The counter value (force float value)
+    value_i        The counter value (force int value)
     ============== ==============================================================================================================